-Double pedals have a fairly large price range.
+Double bass pedals have a fairly large price range.
 You can find an entry-level one for less than $100 or you could get a top-quality one for well over $1000.
 Whichever pedal you choose to get, know that most double pedals stay true to their price point in terms of quality.

 Pedals often include a few accessories, so that is something to take note of as well.
 The biggest and most valuable accessory that can come with a double pedal is a bag to hold it in.
 Many pedals come with these.
 So, just check beforehand as it will save you some space in a hardware bag.

-It’s important to know that when you buy a double pedal, you should buy one that will support your intent to play fast.
+It’s important to know that when you buy a double bass pedal, you should buy one that will support your intent to play fast.
 You shouldn’t buy one with the intent of playing fast.

 Fast bass drum speed comes from technique and practice, not from the pedal you’re using.
 Once you understand that concept, you can find the perfect pedal for your needs and preferences.

 Each pedal I’ve listed here has unique features to it.
 Choose the one that resonates with you the most and make the purchase.
 You won’t regret having a high-quality pedal that will last you years.